SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```

-During the object initialization we set the layout \(i.e., how sub elements are placed inside their container\).
+During the object initialization, we set the layout \(i.e., how sub-elements are placed inside their container\).
 Here we define the layout to be a grid layout and we set it as horizontal.
 ```
 MgdGameElement >> initialize